mocobeta/embcli/packages/embcli-sbert/README.md

     Vendor: sbert
     Models:
     * sentence-transformers (aliases: sbert)
+    Default Local Model: all-MiniLM-L6-v2
-    See https://sbert.net/docs/sentence_transformer/pretrained_models.html for available models.
+    See https://sbert.net/docs/sentence_transformer/pretrained_models.html for available local models.
     Model Options:

-# get an embedding for an input text by an original sentence-transformers model (e.g. all-MiniLM-L6-v2).
+# get an embedding for an input text by an original sentence-transformers model, the default is all-MiniLM-L6-v2.
 # it'll take a while to download the model from Hugging Face Hub for the first time.
+emb embed -m sbert "Embeddings are essential for semantic search and RAG apps."

+# get an embedding for an input text by another model, all-mpnet-base-v2.
-emb embed -m sbert/all-MiniLM-L6-v2 "Embeddings are essential for semantic search and RAG apps."
+emb embed -m sbert/all-mpnet-base-v2 "Embeddings are essential for semantic search and RAG apps."

-# get an embedding model by a community model.
+# get an embedding for an input by a community model.
 emb embed -m sbert/intfloat/multilingual-e5-small "Embeddings are essential for semantic search and RAG apps."

 # calculate similarity score between two texts by all-MiniLM-L6-v2. the default metric is cosine similarity.
-emb simscore -m sbert/all-MiniLM-L6-v2 "The cat drifts toward sleep."
+emb simscore -m sbert "The cat drifts toward sleep."
 "Sleep dances in the cat's eyes."
 0.8031787421988659
 ```